sies-entert/CATCH3R/README.md

     -   Using CMB you can pause the game;

-    -   You can run from following curse;
+    -   You need to run from following curse;

+    -   Type "e" on your keyboard to see if game runs perfectly.

-WARNING: Don't open it fullscreen or full window.
+WARNING: Don't open it fullscreen or full window. (in progress)

 Made for fun by me.